OctopusDeploy/docs/docs/api-and-integration/teamcity.md

 - Running unit tests.
 - Creating NuGet packages for deployment.

-While Octopus Deploy will be used to take those NuGet packages and to push them to development, test and production environments.
+And Octopus Deploy will be used to take those NuGet packages and to push them to development, test and production environments.

 Integration with TeamCity involves two major parts:

 1. Creating the NuGet packages from your applications.
 2. Optionally, when a build completes, having TeamCity make requests to your Octopus Server to:
-   - Create releases
+   - Create releases.
-   - Trigger deployments and/or
+   - Trigger deployments.
-   - Promote releases when a build completes
+   - Promote releases when a build completes.

 ## Installing the Plugin {#TeamCity-InstallPluginInstallingtheplugin}